CodeFlowOrg/Team-9/README.md

 ## Solution
 <p> Our team came up with the idea of an open forum where<p>

 - issues posted by members can be publicly tracked.
 All members can vote on posted issues to make sure relevant issues are highlighted.
 Once posted an issue is auto-assigned to appropriate staff members ensuring that concerned parties always know whom to approach if the resolution is stagnated.
-After resolution students again get to vote on how satisfactorily the issue was handled.
+After resolution members again get to vote on how satisfactorily the issue was handled.
 - Posts can be voted on ensuring only relevant issues come to the forefront.
 - Assigning issues to specific staff members ensure accountability.
 - Public tracking of resolution progress and members ability to vote on satisfactory resolution encourages transparency.